Southern India: Land of Magnificent Temples

 Mistake.
 Returning, all said footwear had vanished.
 After a frantic search, we noted an elderly functionary beckoning us forward, with raised eyebrow.
 He had rescued our shoes from certain theft and for a small fee, was prepared to hand them over.

-Inexplicably bonding with this opportunistic gent, Jacqui accepted his offer of a chair – though soon found herself replacing him as the “take of your shoes” enforcer at the temple gate waving his stick to all who walked past, much to the bemusement of temple-goers (we were the only westerners there that day).
+Inexplicably bonding with this opportunistic gent, Jacqui accepted his offer of a chair – though soon found herself replacing him as the “take off your shoes” enforcer at the temple gate, waving his stick to all who walked past, much to the bemusement of temple-goers (we were the only westerners there that day).

 Moral: When in Thanjavur, do as the Thanjavurians do, and check your shoes in.